 |

 What is color science?
 What can you possibly do with a degree in color science?I encounter these questions all too often while describing to someone my work, so I would like to make an attempt to explain in simple terms why the world should need people calling themselves experts in color science.
 Think about your camera, your printer, your television set, or even your iPOD and mobile phones (including iPhone of course).
 The high quality of color in these devices that you have come to take for granted is not actually very easy to achieve.
 The manufacturers of these devices need color scientists and engineers to develop methods and algorithms (probably in collaboration with hardware and software engineers) to achieve superior color experience.
 A lot has to do with the fundamentals of human vision and perception, that is, how our visual system works and perceives colors.
 Once you have a fair amount of knowledge on these basic sciences, the next challenge is to apply this knowledge in a specific application domain and come up with an engineering solution.
 It is not hard to imagine it needs specialized knowledge and professional experience.
 The imaging industry is just one example where color experts are needed.
 Other examples include the media and entertainment industry (can partly fall under imaging as well), paint manufaturing, cosmetics manufaturing, so on and so forth.
 The field of color science is quite interdisciplinary, involving physics, chemistry, physiology, statistics, computer science and psychology.
 Many people in this industry, like myself, have an interdisciplinary background.
 You cannot be a good color expert just with an electrical engineering background, neither can you survive simply with a physiology or psychology degree.
 This is also the reason why color science is a fascinating field.
 It is truly a confluence of science and engineering.
 There are many interesting websites on color science.
 A fascinating website is http://www.cis.rit.edu/fairchild/WhyIsColor/.
-You can look at http://www.cis.rit.edu/mcsl/outreach/categories.php.
+You can look at http://www.cis.rit.edu/mcsl/outreach/faq.php.
 A more technical website is http://www.brucelindbloom.com/.
 Of course, these are only three out of...a lot, I think.
 EducationI finished my undergraduate degree in Electrical Engineering from Jadavpur university, in Kolkata (Calcutta), India in 2000.
 My specialization was Illumination Engineering.
 In January 2003, I moved to the US for my graduate studies.
 I earned my first MS in Architectural Engineering (Lighting/Electrical) from Pennsylvania State University in 2005.
 My second MS was in Color Science from the Munsell Color Science laboratory under Center for Imaging Science, Rochester Institute of Technology in 2008.
-Since September 2008, I am pursuing a PhD in Applied Automation and Computer Science at the IRCCyN laboratory ( Image and Video Communications Group), a part of Ecole Polytechnique, University of Nantes, France.
-My area of focus continues to be color science (even though the program name does not make it evident), and I am still looking for ways to incorporate lighting into my work.
-Interestingly, in the early days, many pioneers in the field of color science were originally lighting researchers!
-Research Interests My principal area of interest is digital color imaging.
-A lot of my current and past work involved color appearance and vision, perceptual color processing for still images and video, image/video quality and visual psychophysics.
-Research The thesis research, started in September 2008, focuses on color appearance and color reproduction issues as applied to various applications in the media and entertainment industry.
-The thesis is succinctly titled: From Color Science to Media & Entertainment Industry applications: by means of display, vision and quality models - beyond the limits of existing standards.
-My current project is on observer variability in modern display colorimetry.
-My strength, I believe, is in my motivation and perseverance for research, coupled with an interdisciplinary background in electrical engineering, lighting and color science.
-Lately, my work has been guided by the industry need to understand and adopt the fundamental knowledge from the arena of basic sciences in order to develop new solutions and technologies, and/or to improve the existing ones.
-I
+In October 2011,

 love to do something new.
 My first MS